murtazahh/Implementing-Differential-Privacy-in-Data-Analysis-with-Python/README.md

 # Introduction
 With the exponential growth in data analysis, the imperative to protect individual privacy has never been greater.
 This documentation introduces differential privacy as a mathematical safeguard for personal data, addressing its significance, practical applications, and implementation in Python.
 It provides a foundation for understanding how differential privacy operates to balance insight extraction and privacy preservation.

+# To obtain the dataset, please reach out via email to contact at callmemurtazah@gmail.com.